-Hidden Markov models are a time series generalization of a mixture model.
+Hidden Markov models (HMMs) are a time series generalization of a mixture model.
 As stated above, a DPM can also be considered as a nonparametric extension of a mixture model.
 Therefore, we expect to have a similar structure for nonparametric HMMs.
 An analogous structure exists, but it is based on hierarchical Dirichlet process (Teh, et al., 2006) and therefore is called HDP-HMM.
 Details of this definition will be elaborated in subsequent sections of this paper.
 However, to understand the motivation behind this definition we can imagine a segmentation problem where the number of segments is not known a priori and each segment can be represented by one state of an HMM.

 In this paper, we propose several applications of nonparametric Bayesian approach for acoustic modeling problem.
 In an earlier preliminary study, we have studied the application of Dirichlet Process Mixture (DPM) modeling in speaker adaption problem (Harati et al., 2012).
 In that study we have showed that DPM can successfully replace the regression tree in maximum likelihood linear regression (MLLR) algorithm.
 Figure 1 compares the word error rate (WER) for monophone models for both DPM and regression tree.
-From this figure, we can see DPM can improve the MLLR algorithm by around 10%.
+From this figure, we can see DPM can improve the MLLR algorithm by about 10%.
 This study was one of the motivations for the current proposal since it shows the applicability of the nonparametric Bayesian framework in speech recognition problems.

 In the second part of this paper, nonparametric Bayesian methods used in the subsequent sections will briefly be introduced.
 In section three we discuss and introduce the acoustic modeling problem.
 After these introductory sections, we will focus on three primary applications of nonparametric Bayesian methods that are the subject of this proposal.

-In section ???, we study the segmentation problem.
+In Chapter 4, we study the segmentation problem.
 Segmentation is among the most fundamental problems in speech and signal processing.
 In this section, an approach for automatically segmenting speech utterances will be proposed.
 Despite of its importance, segmentation by itself has little practical importance.
 Hence, in this section we also propose an approach to apply nonparametric Bayesian approach to segment and cluster speech utterances in order to automatically discover acoustic sub-word units that could replace more traditionally used units like phonemes and finally we propose a method to generate a lexicon to map words into these sub-word units.

-In section ???, we turn our attention into the very important problem of nonparametric Bayesian modeling of individual sub-word units.
+In Chapter 5, we turn our attention into the very important problem of nonparametric Bayesian modeling of individual sub-word units.
 This problem traditionally tackled using left-right HMMs with fixed number of states and with predetermined number of Gaussians per state in state of the art speech recognizers.
 In this section we propose a new topologically constraint HDP-HMM, which we call left-right HDP-HMM, and its corresponding inference algorithm to solve the mentioned problem within the nonparametric Bayesian framework.
 The proposed model will learn both the number of states and number of mixtures automatically from the data.

-Finally in section ???, we present an approach for training a complete speech recognizer within the nonparametric Bayesian framework.
+Finally in Chapter 6, we present an approach for training a complete speech recognizer within the nonparametric Bayesian framework.
 This approach, as will be discussed later, will use the left-right HDP-HMMs to model each individual sub-word unit.
 Moreover, it can be used to train continues speech recognizers using available speech corpus and using only utterance level transcriptions.
 We also introduce a data driven nonparametric Bayesian approach to replace phonetic trees for state tying.
+In Chapter 7, the research plan will be proposed and in Chapter 8 some conclusions and future directions will be discussed.

 NONPARAMETRIC BAYESIAN